NVIDIA/hpc-container-maker/docs/primitives.md

 environment should be also be loaded when executing a SCI-F `%appinstall` block.
 The default is False.

+- ___arguments__: A string of additional arguments to the Docker RUN statement.
+Can be used to mount a host directory into the container during build time.
+Another use case is to supply cached directories on the host.
+This requires the environment variable `DOCKER_BUILDKIT=1` and the following line at the beginning of the Dockerfile:
+`# syntax=docker/dockerfile:experimental`.
+(Docker specific)
+For more info see the [Docker Buildkit docs](https://github.com/moby/buildkit/blob/master/frontend/dockerfile/docs/experimental.md#experimental-syntaxes)

 - __chdir__: Boolean flag to specify whether to change the working directory to `/` before executing any commands.
 Docker automatically resets the working directory for each `RUN`